 - Diabetes mellitus is a common chronic disease that effects approximately 10.5% of the population in the USA (2018).
 In 2016, a total of 7.8 million hospital discharges were reported with diabetes as any listed diagnosis among US adults aged 18 years or older, with 1.7 million of the discharges including major cardiovascular diseases (75.3 per 1,000 adults with diabetes). - According to the 2020 National Diabetes Statistics Report, 68.4% of diabetics had a systolic blood pressure of 140 mmHg or higher, or diastolic blood pressure of 90 mmHg or higher, or were on prescription medication for their high blood pressure.
 Diabetes with associated hypertension is responsible for continued morbidity, mortality and high socioeconomic costs despite the widespread availability and use of cuff brachial artery measurements for diagnosis and monitoring. - Central aortic systolic pressure is highly correlated to brachial systolic pressures; however, central systolic pressures cannot be reliably inferred from brachial pressures. - Elevated central aortic pressure is predictive of end-organ damage (heart, brain, kidneys).
-Brachial and central aortic pressures provide complimentary information for risk prediction and management decisions. - The risk of adverse CV outcomes with elevated central pressure is at least as high and possibly higher than with brachial pressure. - Threshold values for the diagnosis of elevated central arterial pressures have been defined and have been referenced to the threshold values for the diagnosis of hypertension based on brachial pressures and for target goals of treatment. - Prescription of anti-hypertension medications has the potential of significant benefit but as with all medications, may be associated with adverse consequences (hypotension and drug specific adverse effects) and should always be judicious and carefully considered, particularly in patients with diabetes.
+Brachial and central aortic pressures provide complimentary information for risk prediction and management decisions. - The risk of cardiovascular events is associated with elevated central pressures and these risks have been shown in multiple studies to be superior, and in others, at least as high than that associated with brachial pressures. - Threshold values for the diagnosis of elevated central arterial pressures have been defined and have been referenced to the threshold values for the diagnosis of hypertension based on brachial pressures and for target goals of treatment. - Prescription of anti-hypertension medications has the potential of significant benefit but as with all medications, may be associated with adverse consequences (hypotension and drug specific adverse effects) and should always be judicious and carefully considered, particularly in patients with diabetes.
 Assessment of central pressures provides relevant information that informs prescription medication needs in diabetic patients. - Measurements of central arterial pressures can be incorporated into the current approaches to hypertension management as the dual arterial pressure SphygmoCor XCEL device, the only FDA cleared medical device for non-invasive central arterial pressure waveform analysis for all adults, can provide both brachial and central aortic pressures in the same clinic setting.